flash62au/WiTcontroller/README.md

     * Click *Upload*

 Notes:
+   * WiTcontroller version 0.10 or later requires WiThrottleProtocol version 1.0.3 or later.
    * WiFi.h and ESPmDNS.h were automatically installed for me at some point when I installed with the esp32 boards, however you may need to install them manually.
-   * Later versions of the esp board support are availble and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.
+   * Later versions of the esp board support are available and do appear to work, but if you have difficulties version 1.0.6 appears to be stable.

 ---